jonangeles-sanchez/ml-projects/colorpicker/README.md

 we can define a color?
 The answer is 256*256*256 = 16,581,375.
 There are approximately 16.5 million different ways to represent a color.
 In our dataset, we need to map each color’s values with their corresponding names.
-But don’t worry, we don’t need to map all the values.
+But, we don’t need to map all the values here.

 ## Prerequisite

-Before starting with this Python project with source code, you should be familiar with the computer vision library of Python that is OpenCV and Pandas.
+Before starting with this Python project we needed to familiarize with the computer vision library of Python that is OpenCV.

-OpenCV, Pandas, and numpy are the Python packages that are necessary for this project in Python.
-To install them, simply run this pip command in your
+OpenCV, Pandas, and numpy are the Python packages that were necessary for this project in Python.
+To install them, we simply ran this command in the
 terminal:

     pip install opencv-python numpy pandas